“I think it comes down to a profound and overflowing love that makes artists make art, and I want to be in touch with that love as much as possible.”

 Drawing influences from sources as diverse as Virginia Woolf, fractal geometry, and the theater, discovery is the catalyst for composer Katherine Balch's creativity, and her music is a deeply personal expression of the wonderment she feels in experiencing the new.

-In this episode, Balch shares how she her deep love of Arcadia and science become a piece of music, and we also hear from physicist Matthew Deady about the natural phenomena that come to vivid life in New Geometry.
-Actors ____ and Lee Osorio contribute readings of segments from Arcadia.
+In this episode, Balch shares how her deep love of Arcadia and science become a piece of music, and we also hear from physicist Matthew Deady about the natural phenomena that come to vivid life in New Geometry.
+Actors Hannah Mitchell and Lee Osorio contribute readings of segments from Arcadia.

-Subscribe to Imagination Radio wherever you find your podcasts, or listen to the complete episode below.
+Subscribe to Imagination Radio wherever you find your podcasts, or listen to the complete episode above.
+To hear a complete recording of New Geometry, performed by Contemporaneous, check out our bonus episode.

 Episode 2 Guests